Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Suzuki being a city car and the Mini representing micro car vehicle class.
 The first one has a Suzuki-engineered powertrain under the hood, a 4-cylinder, 16-valves 125hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 120hp engine designed by Peugeot.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Mini being a slightly better choice apparently.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the British car offers a marginal difference of 3% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the British car offers a marginal difference of 3% more metal.

 Performance & Fuel economySuzuki is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 200 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy the winner has to be the British car, averaging around 5.4 liters of fuel per 100 kilometers (52 mpg), in combined cycle.
 We can't ignore that 33% difference compared to the Japanese car.